**PLEASE READ OUR COVID 19 ANOUNCEMENT**

 Important Dates and Events:

-Term 4: Monday the 12th of October till Friday 18th of December
+Term 4: Monday the 18th of October till TBC

 Class terms at Te Ata follow New Zealand's school holiday dates, there is a 2 week break between each term.
 Te Ata will still be open during school holidays between terms unless specified.